 The mRNA which has been transcribed up to this point is referred to as pre-mRNA.
 Processing must occur to convert this into mature mRNA.
 The processing includes:

-Addition of a polyA tail confers protection to the mRNA.
-This is necessary as RNA is much more unstable than DNA.
-It involves:
+Polyadenylation describes the addition of a poly(A) tail to the 3′ end of mRNA.
+The poly(A) tail consists of multiple molecules of adenosine monophosphate.
+This stabilises RNA, which is necessary as RNA is much more unstable than DNA.

 Splicing allows one genetic sequence to code for different proteins.
 This conserves genetic material.
 It involves: